atErik/Transpiler.and.similar.List/README.md

   &#160;&#160;&#160;&#160;All rights reserved.<br />
   <br />
   <br />
-  "Transpiler.and.similar.List" : List of transpilers, transcompilers, etc.<br />
+  "Transpiler.And.Similar.List" : List of transpilers/transcompilers, etc.<br />
   Copyright (C) 2020  atErik (Erik T. Ashfolk).

   This program is free software: you can redistribute it and/or modify<br />